waldirbertazzijr/codeigniter-user/README.md

 # Roadmap
 * Version 1.4
-	* Custom database fields and names.
+	* Custom database fields and names for more flexibility.
 * Version 1.5
 	* "Remember-me" feature.
 * Version 1.6